By Nicole Gabana, a certified sport psychology consultant (CC-AASP) and Ph.D student at Indiana University Bloomington.

 This week, I challenge you to practice one or more of these exercises.
 Just as you dedicate yourself to a physical regimen, commit yourself to improving your mental gratitude routine.
 Gradually, as you use these strategies repeatedly over time, you will begin to see a shift in the way you see the world and yourself.
 Just as we train our bodies to develop physical habits, our mindset is similarly shaped by consistent, repeated thoughts over time.
 Train your brain to be grateful, and see if you notice a difference… in your ability to be resilient in the face of adversity; in the quality and depth of your relationships with others; in your own sense of purpose in the world; and in your role as an athlete and as a human being.

 Don’t forget to feed the good wolf.

-The True Athlete Project is formed of two independent legal entities: The True Athlete Project (US), which is a 501(c)(3) nonprofit organisation under US federal tax guidelines, and The True Athlete Project Ltd (UK), which is a UK company limited by guarantee, currently applying for charitable status.
+The True Athlete Project is formed of two independent legal entities: The True Athlete Project (US), which is a 501(c)(3) nonprofit organisation under US federal tax guidelines, and The True Athlete Project Ltd (UK), which is a UK charity, registration number: 1198569.

 The UK entity and the US entity serve to strengthen one another but have distinct strategies and are independent of one another.